Anphs/spotify-sentiment-analysis/README.md

 ### Extension Setup

-1. Edit `config.json` and set the `clientId` to be the one provided by Spotify.
+1. Edit `config.json` and set the `clientId` to be the one provided by Spotify
 2. Open [chrome://extensions/](chrome://extensions/)
 3. Enable **Developer mode**
 4. Click on **Load unpacked** and select the `vibe-check-extension` folder

-Note the `Extension ID`
+Note the `Extension ID`.

 ### Backend Setup